joehoyle/Time-Stack/README.md

 TimeStack is made for WordPress specifically, this means auto hooking in to measure instances of `WP_Query`, `WP_HTTP`, `plugins_loaded` etc. It's not as advanced as a real PHP profiler, but it's "native" for WordPress.

-## Why use this over the Debug Bar Profileing tab?
+## Why use this over the Debug Bar Profiling tab?

 There are two main reasons this is better (objectivly of course ;) ) than the Profiling tab.